Catalysis in Action via Elementary Thermal Operations: Introduction

 \section{Introduction}

-Catalysts are auxiliary states that participate in a process in a way that they are recovered at the end.
-They are particularly useful in resource theories, where one is restricted to a set of limited operations (motivated either from first principles or practical considerations).
-The generic interpretation is that the participation of such auxiliary states help in mitigating dynamical constraints, by enlarging the Hilbert space, but not explicitly consuming resources on the catalyst.
-Since catalysts suffer zero or negligible deterioration, they can be used repeatedly to enable state transitions.
+Catalysts are auxiliary states that enter a process in a way such that they are recovered at the end.
+They are particularly useful when one is restricted to a limited set of operations (motivated by fundamental principles or practical considerations).
+The general understanding is that the participation of such states helps in mitigating dynamical constraints, by expanding the working Hilbert space, without consuming resources in the catalyst.
+Since catalysts ideally suffer no deterioration, they can be used repeatedly to activate state transitions.